 Region: North America

 Below is the most recent update for the Eastern Migratory Population of Whooping Cranes.
-In the last month, Whooping Cranes have left Wisconsin and many have reached their wintering locations, while many birds are still on the move!
-A huge thank-you to the staff of the Fish and Wildlife Service, the Department of Natural Resources, the International Crane Foundation, and all of the volunteers who help us keep track of the cranes throughout the year.
+In the last month, Whooping Cranes have started moving around a bit but haven’t yet started fall migration.
+A huge thank-you to the staff of the Fish and Wildlife Service, the Departments of Natural Resources of flyway states, the International Crane Foundation, and all the volunteers who help us keep track of the cranes throughout the year.
 We appreciate your contribution to the recovery of the Whooping Crane Eastern Migratory Population.
+This report is produced by the International Crane Foundation for the Whooping Crane Eastern Partnership.